Attachment-based therapy: The Bakermans-Kranenburg, Van IJzendoorn and Juffer meta analysis

 The selection criteria were very broad, intending to include as many intervention studies as possible.
 Sensitivity findings were based on 81 studies involving 7,636 families.
 Attachment security involved 29 studies and 1,503 participants.
 Assessment measures used were the Ainsworth sensitivity rating, Ainsworth et al. (1974), the Home Observation for Measurement of the Environment, Caldwell and Bradley (1984), the Nursing Child Assessment Teaching Scale, Barnard et al. (1998) the Erickson rating scale for maternal sensitivity and supportiveness, Egeland et al. (1990).

-The conclusion was that "Interventions with an exclusively behavioural focus on maternal sensitivity appear to be most effective not only in enhancing maternal sensitivity but also in promoting children's attachment security." p212.
+The conclusion was that "Interventions with an exclusively behavioural focus on maternal sensitivity appear to be most effective not only in enhancing maternal sensitivity but also in promoting children's attachment security."

-Three studies were singled out by Prior and Glaser to illustrate intervention processes which have shown good results. p239-244.

-"Watch, wait and wonder", Cohen et al. (1999)
+"Watch, wait and wonder"

 This intervention involved mothers and infants referred for a community health service.
 Presenting problems included feeding, sleeping, behavioural regulation, maternal depression and feelings of failure in bonding or attachment.
 The randomly assigned control group undertook psychodynamic psychotherapy.

 The primary work is between mother and therapist.
 It is based on the notion of the infant as initiator in infant–parent psychotherapy.
 For half the session the mother gets down on the floor with the infant, observes it and interacts only on the infant's initiative.
 The idea is that it increases the mother's sensitivity and responsiveness by fostering an observational reflective stance, whilst also being physically accessible.
 Also the infant has the experience of negotiating their relationship with their mother.
 For the second half the mother discusses her observations and experiences.

 Infants in the watch, wait and wonder group were significantly more likely to shift to a secure or organised attachment classification than infants in the psychodynamic psychotherapy group although there was no differential treatment effect in maternal sensitivity.
 It has been pointed out however that specific caregiver responses to attachment (the precursors to secure attachments) were not measured.

+A UK review found that Watch, Wait and Wonder was the 8th most common intervention used in the UK.
+It found that the evidence base to support the intervention was weak.
+The review also found that the most commonly used interventions had a limited evidence base and other interventions with a strong evidence base were the least commonly used.